 Following the usual approach of the Florence School of Regulation, stakeholders and academics will join the Air Forum, for the first time being organized in Budapest, and actively debate the most important topics in the field of air transport.
 On this occasion, the discussion will revolve around the Single European Sky (SES) and its development in the coming 10-15 years.

 Air transport plays an important role in the EU internal market and in the competitiveness of Europe.
 Air Traffic Management (ATM) is needed to optimize traffic flows while enabling airspace users to operate safe and efficient flights.
 The Single European Sky (SES) is an initiative of the European Commission conceived in 1999, aimed at reducing delays, increasing safety, diminishing environmental impact and reducing costs related to service provision.
-Specifically, it aims at achieving this by de-fragmenting the European airspace and by creating a more efficient ATM system.
+Specifically, it aims at achieving this by promoting the de-fragmentation of the European airspace and the creating a more efficient ATM system.
 The policy has been evolving and new features such as its technological pillar SESAR were added to the original concept.

 In addition to technological developments, economic regulation must set the right incentives for Air Navigation Service Providers (ANSPs) to increase their efficiency.
 Currently, the Performance Scheme defines binding performance targets at an EU level in four areas (safety, environment, airspace capacity, cost efficiency).
 The scheme has led to considerable improvements in the past but needs to be developed further as the third reference period (starting in 2020) is approaching.